3 Signs It’s Time to Move From Fertility Treatments to Adoption

 This was something that made sense, and they quickly were able to resolve their challenges and move forward from fertility treatments to adoption.
 They agreed to continue to try for a pregnancy without the IUI treatments but start their journey to adopt.

-About 14 months later, they because parents to a little boy through a beautiful open adoption.
+About 14 months later, a birth mother chose them to become parents to her little boy through a beautiful open adoption.
 Mark shared with us that he no longer felt the strong drive or desire for a biological child.
 This was the son he had longed for.

 Written by Heather Featherston